 The Big Book of Small Python Projects

-- Hangman, Blackjack and other games to play against a computer or your friends
+- Hangman, Blackjack, and other games to play against your friends or the computer

-- Simulations of a spreading forest fire, a million dice rolls, and a Japanese abacus
+- Simulations of a forest fire, a million dice rolls, and a Japanese abacus

-- Animation programs, like a fish tank, a rotating cube, and a bouncing DVD logo
+- Animations like a virtual fish tank, a rotating cube, and a bouncing DVD logo screensaver

 - Encryption programs that use ciphers like ROT13 and Vigenère to conceal text

 If you’re tired of standard step-by-step tutorials, you’ll love the learn-by-doing approach of The Big Book of Small Python Projects.
 It’s proof that good things come in small programs!

 "I've always been impressed by the variety of simple, but interesting and fun, projects Al can come up with and this collection takes that to the next level. . . .
 Even experienced coders are likely to be pulled into browsing through the wide variety that Al has put into this book."